 initcommand.
 If you don’t specify one, it just creates a UUID-based URI.
 The URI is required to make sure that changes have unique IDs across projects (a change may have the same name as in another project).
 But maybe this should be more flexible?
 Maybe, like Git, Sqitch should require a user name and email address, instead?
 They would have to be added to the change lines of the plan, which is what has given me pause up to now.
 It would be annoying to parse.

 How should testing work?
 When I do PostgreSQL stuff, I am of course rather keen on pgTAP.
 But I don’t think it makes sense to require a particular format of output or anything of that sort.
 It just wouldn’t be engine-neutral enough.
-So maybe test scripts should just run and considered passing if the engine client exits successfully, and to failin if it exited unsuccessfully?
+So maybe test scripts should just run and considered passing if the engine client exits successfully, and failing if it exited unsuccessfully?
 That would allow one to use whatever testing was supported by the engine, although I would have to find some way to get pgTAP to make

 psqlexit non-zero on failure.